top of page

 As a young girl, Jackie traveled around the world entertaining, - dancing and singing Hawaiian music and sharing the spirit of aloha.

 For over 30 years Jackie worked in Waikiki with the legendary King of Hawaiian entertainment - Don Ho.
-He shared his stage with her by night, calling her “Tiny Bubbles” but by day, Jackie Vice President and Director of marketing for Don Ho Enterprises.
-When they took the show on the road, Jackie was the Tour Manager and George was Don’s personal driver and bodyguard.
+He shared his stage with her by night, calling her “Tiny Bubbles” but by day, Jackie was Vice President and Director of Sales Marketing for Don Ho Enterprises.
+When the Don Ho Show on the road, Jackie was the Tour Manager and George was Don’s personal driver and bodyguard.

-Don Ho was a great friend and a beloved mentor who continues to inspire both Jackie and George : Don Ho lived doing what he loved to do.
-Don said he never worked a day in his life because he made his work play.
+Don Ho was a great friend and a beloved mentor who continues to inspire both Jackie and George.
+It was Don Ho who suggested to Jackie and George to move to Oregon one day if Hawaii became to expensive to live.
+He was right.
+Don loved the beauty of Oregon and said that Hawaii and Oregon looked like cousins!
+Don Ho lived his life doing what he loved to do.
+Don always said he never worked a day in his life because he made his work play.
+We should all work/play more like Don Ho!

 G&J1_edited.jpg